gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 sure to award honour to every man, according to his just deserts.
 <!-- 8 --> <!-- 9 --> <!-- 10 --> <!-- 11 --> <!-- 12 -->

-# Book I.
+# Book I

-## Chapter I: How Dermitius, Prince of Leinster, took refuge in England, and was restored to his dominions by the king of England.
+## Chapter I: How Dermitius, Prince of Leinster, took refuge in England, and was restored to his dominions by the king of England

 Dermitius, the son of Murchard,[^10] and prince of Leinster,who ruled over that fifth part of Ireland,